 How white-labeling works

-Did you know?
-Many goods and services are white-labeled and resold by big brand names without consumers even realizing it.
+Did you know that many goods and services are white-labeled and resold by big brand names without consumers even realizing it?

 Examples of white-label

 Here are a few examples of common white-label situations (there are many different types of white-label, which we define further down):